maeldonoso/ouroboros_fmri/README.md

 Version: 10th March 2021

 Project developed by Maël Donoso, Ph.D. in Cognitive and Computational Neuroscience.
-Affiliations: Ouroboros Neurotechnologies, Institut Lémanique du Cerveau (https://institut-cerveau.ch/), Policlinique Ostéopathique de Lausanne (https://policlinique-osteopathique-lausanne.ch/).
+Affiliations: Ouroboros Neurotechnologies (https://ouroboros-neurotechnologies.com/), Institut Lémanique du Cerveau (https://institut-cerveau.ch/), Policlinique Ostéopathique de Lausanne (https://policlinique-osteopathique-lausanne.ch/).

 The first version of this project (17th February 2021) was presented as a Capstone Project for the COS in Applied Data Science: Machine Learning of the EPFL Extension School (https://www.extensionschool.ch/).